WorldCereal/ewoc_prod/README.md

                         List of aez to process
   -orbit ORBIT_FILE, --orbit_file ORBIT_FILE
-                        Force s1 orbit direction for a list of tiles -merge, --force_merge
+                        Force s1 orbit direction for a list of tiles -m_yr METASEASON_YEAR, --metaseason_year METASEASON_YEAR
+                        Year of the season to process in the metaseason mode (e.g. 2021 to process 2020/2021) -merge, --force_merge
                         Force merging tiles json into aez file -o OUTPUT_PATH, --output_path OUTPUT_PATH